Aymeric Chauprade: Geopolitics

 According to Chauprade, he follows a new French geopolitical school emphasizing realpolitik and deemphasizing ideology.
 Its ideas appear in the Revue française de géopolitique (French Review of Geopolitics) and the International Academy of Geopolitics, of which Chauprade is secretary-general.

 His geopolitical philosophy follows that of François Thual, and can be found in the introduction to Géopolitique, constantes et changements dans l'histoire.

-Chauprade considers Francophonie a cornerstone of French independence and power.
-A strong supporter of a Europe of nations within European borders (without Turkey), he advocates a political agreement with Russia and supports a multi-polar world with a balanced relationship between China and the United States.
 Chauprade maintains strong relations with Morocco (where he teaches), and travels regularly to the Middle East, Central Europe, Central Asia, Russia and China.

 Civilisations

 According to Jean-Marc Huissoud, Chauprade is considered a founder of the new French geopolitics, describing the "continuous and discontinuous" in his analysis of international questions.
 Chauprade has said, "France is at war against some Muslims, not at war with the Muslims but with some Muslims".
 In his interview for ITélé he said that France is better than a race, it's a civilization.
 Chauprade defends Judeo-Christian roots of Europe.